-The 6 Hottest Neighborhoods In the Portland Area
+The 6 Most Popular Neighborhoods In the Portland Area

 Are you and your family thinking about relocating to the Portland area?
 Maybe you already live in town but are looking for a new neighborhood to call home?

 There are so many great neighborhoods in and around Portland.
 It’s tough to pick a favorite!
-We asked our experienced brokers for their thoughts on the hottest neighborhoods in the Portland area right now.
+We asked our experienced brokers for their thoughts on the most popular neighborhoods in the Portland area right now.

 Here’s what they had to say: